• Kracker Archive

 REASON FOR LOSS:

-Crew attached from HQ, fighter Command.
-Part of a flight of four Mosquitoes from the squadron on this patrol.
-Lost on a Night Ranger patrol after crossing the Frisian Islands over the coastline of Holland.
-Understood that they were shot down by anti aircraft fire at 02:13 hrs - crashing at Smeerling in the Netherlands.
-The other three aircraft returned safely.
+The crew attached from HQ, fighter Command.
+There were no Bomber Command missions on the 19th/20th April 1943 only a small-scale Mosquito night Ranger missions.
+Part of a flight of four Mosquitos from the squadron on this patrol.
+Lost after crossing the Frisian Islands over the coastline of Holland.

-Another Mosquito was also lost this night, that of a 410 Squadron DZ694 - Flown by 21 year old Fl/Sgt.
-William James Reddie (2) R/91868 RCAF of Winnipeg, Manitoba, Canada, with his navigator, 21 year old Sgt.
+The second Mosquito was from 410 Squadron.
+DZ694 flown by 21 year old Flt Sgt.
+William James Reddie R91868 RCAF of Winnipeg, Manitoba, Canada, with his navigator, 21 year old Sgt.
 Kenneth Evans 1321850 RAFVR of Morden, Surrey, England.
-Their Mosquito the first of the war to be shot down by a night fighter.
-(Both crew members missing and commemorated on the Runnymede Memorial)
+This was the first Mosquito of the war to be shot down by a night fighter.
+Both crew members were posted as Missing in Action (MiA) and commemorated on the Runnymede Memorial.

-(2) Reddie Lake north of Gauer Lake in Manitoba, Canada was named after Fl/Sgt.
+Reddie Lake north of Gauer Lake in Manitoba, Canada was named after Flt Sgt.
 William James Reddie in 1995.

-Researched and dedicated for Will Atkinson, whose mother was engaged to the pilot prior to his loss.
-Also to the relatives of this crew with thanks to sources as quoted below.
+Researched by Kelvin Youngs (Webmaster) and dedicated for Will Atkinson, whose mother was engaged to the pilot prior to his loss.
+Also to the relatives of this crew (Aug 2015).
+Updated by Aircrew Remembered (Sep 2023).

 KTY 15.08.2015